UnfinishedStuff/AS7262_Pi/README.md

 * **set_integration_time(time)**

 Sets the integration time of the readings.
 Must be given an integer between 1 and 255, refer to the set_measurement_mode() section to see how this affects the time to take a reading.

+* **read_reg(reg_to_read)**

+Returns a single byte from a virtual register on the breakout.  `reg_to_read` should be the address of the register to read.
+The AS7262 uses an odd virtual register system which makes it more complicated to read data from the device than usual.
+If that makes no sense then don't worry, this function is just here so that the other functions can use it: you won't need to use it yourself.

+* **write_reg(reg_to_write_to, command_to_write)**

+Function to write a single byte to a single virtual register on the breakout.  `reg_to_write_to` should be the address of the virtual register to be written to (BEFORE bit 7 is set to 1 to indicate a write, i.e. use the same address as for reading), `command_to_write` should be a single hex value to be written to that register.
+Like I2C reads, the AS7262 uses a slightly odd system for writing to registers and so this function handles that.